 MPI is working to reduce the risk of brown marmorated stink bugs (BMSBs) getting into New Zealand.
 Stink bugs are a serious pest for agriculture and horticulture and can be a social nuisance.
-If you're importing vehicles, machinery or equipment there are requirements you must meet.
+If you're importing vehicles, machinery or parts there are requirements you must meet.

 On this page:

-- BMSB measures for target risk goods
+- BMSB measures for target vehicles, machinery and parts

 - BMSB season

 - If your cargo is transshipping via a BMSB-risk country

 - If your cargo is being treated in a BMSB-risk country